 Risk Factors For Addiction Among Transgender People

-Identifying as transgender does not mean a person is inherently more inclined to abuse drugs and alcohol.
+A transgender person is not inherently more inclined to abuse drugs and alcohol.
 However, there are a number of factors that may contribute to the prevalence of addiction in this community.

 Mental Health Disorders